 Melanie Hennessey can be reached at mhennessey@miltoncanadianchampion.com.

-2 thought on “Councillors Pay Increase”
+2 Responses to “Councillors Pay Increase”

-1. Bang on, Mike.
+Bang on, Mike.
 I don’t blame them for voting themselves a raise – honestly, who wouldn’t given the opportunity?
 Let’s not kid ourselves.
 But, there’s just no way to put a positive spin on it.
 This isn’t to say that local politicians don’t work hard or deserve the money, but to the general public it never looks good.

 John Q. Public always has some sort of beef with politicians at every level – each person has their own opinion on several things that can be improved, or a way that tax dollars could be better spent – I know every Miltonian reading this right now more than likely feels this way.
 So, when you combine that with an article coming out in the paper about how Town Council just voted themselves all a decent raise – probably a much higher % than the average person as well, it never comes across as a positive story.